CLARIAH/mediasuite-info/docs/tools/collection-inspector.md

 4. There is a [[Jupyter notebook]] prepared for complementing the functions available in this tool.
 For example:
    - If you want to compare the completeness of two or more metadata fields
    - If you want to check the metadata completeness of a section of the collection (e.g., for resources of a certain media type)

+   > If you are interested in the completeness of the ASR (automatic speech recognition transcripts) of the Netherlands Institute for Sound and Vision's audio-visual collection, visit [this page](http://mediasuite.clariah.nl/documentation/data/automatic-enrichments).